eMedicine Specialties > Dermatology > Diseases of the Adnexa

 Frequency

-Lupus miliaris disseminatus faciei (LMDF) frequency is unknown internationally, but the disease may be more prevalent in Japan.
+Lupus miliaris disseminatus faciei (LMDF) frequency is unknown; the disease is consider rare but may be more prevalent in Japan.

 Race